The best Spanish wines: our top 10 bottles worth knowing

 Price: ~€12–15

-Montsant wraps around Priorat geographically and shares much of its character — old vines, llicorella and clay-limestone soils, the same warm dry climate — but without the Priorat price tag.
+Montsant wraps around Priorat geographically and shares much of its character — old vines, llicorella and clay-limestone soils, the same warm dry climate — without the Priorat price tag.
 Can Blau is the most obvious illustration of this.

 Yo Solo